Over the years I have had a quite a few PCs and other Intel 8088 and up machines. Here are some of them.

 My third PC was purchased from Diversified Systems, but because Dave Hansen had passed away, it had relocated, and was operated by Dave’s widow.
 After many years of service as my primary PC, and then as my wife’s PC, it has become my collections PC/ISA/PCI bus home for several unusual cards.

 The first unusual card is a Catweasel IV bit cell floppy controller (in addition to a normal PC floppy controller).
 The large 60 pin gray cable seen in several of the photos runs outside of the case for connection to 50 pin floppy disk drives.
 I have used it to recover images of “standard” 8″ floppies, Data General 8″ hard sector floppies, Data General dual sided dual density (DSDD) floppies and IBM DSDD floppies as well.
-If I were going to do that today, I might instead invest in a KryoFlux USB adapter.
+I have since acquired a GreaseWeazle card that can do much of the same sorts of things over a modern USB connection.

 This PC derives its system name , “floppycopy”, from the catweasel card and the fact that it has both 5.25″ and 3.5″ floppy drives.